MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-access-vsrx-on-azure-content.md

 ## Considerations

-These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
+These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

-If you want more information about the following considerations, your account team at Microsoft can help guide your Azure implementation of SWIFT.
+If you want more information about the following considerations, contact your account team at Microsoft, which can help guide your Azure implementation of SWIFT.

 ### Reliability

 Reliability ensures that your application can meet the commitments that you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

 When you deploy SWIFT components on-premises, you need to make decisions about availability and resiliency.
 For on-premises resiliency, we recommend that you deploy components into at least two datacenters.
-This approach helps prevent a datacenter failure from compromising your business.
+This approach helps ensure that a datacenter failure won't compromise your business.
 The same considerations apply on Azure, although some different concepts apply.

 Alliance Access/Entry and Alliance Web Platform with the embedded database can be deployed into an Azure cloud infrastructure.
 The Azure infrastructure needs to comply with the corresponding application's requirements for performance and latency.

-For the database recovery process, refer to the Alliance Access administration guide, section 14.
+For information about the database recovery process, see the Alliance Access administration guide, section 14.
 You can get this guide on the [SWIFT website](https://www.swift.com/our-solutions/interfaces-and-integration/alliance-connect-virtual).

 #### Azure resiliency concepts

-Azure provides service level agreements (SLAs) for VM availability.
+Azure provides service-level agreements (SLAs) for VM availability.
 These SLAs vary, depending on whether you deploy a single VM, multiple VMs in an [availability set](/azure/virtual-machines/availability-set-overview), or multiple VMs spread over multiple [availability zones](/azure/reliability/availability-zones-overview).
 To mitigate the risk of a regional outage, you should deploy SWIFT Alliance Access in multiple Azure regions.

 For more information, see [Availability options for Azure Virtual Machines](/azure/virtual-machines/availability).